corekube/nginx/README.md

          server.name: "corekube.com"
          enable.ssl: "true"
       ```
-    * Configures nginx's SSL/TLS certs according to settings outlined in a ConfigMap named `ssl-secret`
+    * SSL/TLS certs for nginx outlined in a ConfigMap named `ssl-secret`
-      * The required certs are based off of the [letsencrypt.org](https://letsencrypt.org) cert directory structure in `/etc/letsencrypt/live/<DOMAIN>` and are expected to be defined in `ssl-secret` as such:
+      * The required certs are based off of the certs available in the [letsencrypt.org](https://letsencrypt.org) cert directory `/etc/letsencrypt/live/<DOMAIN>` and are expected to be defined in `ssl-secret` as such:

         ```
         apiVersion: v1